×

 Acute Pancreatitis

-A sudden inflammation of the pancreas that may last for a few days.
-Causes include gallstones, excessive alcohol consumption, infections, and certain medications.
+Acute pancreatitis is a sudden inflammation of the pancreas that may last for a few days.
+Common causes include gallstones, excessive alcohol intake, infections, certain medications, and high triglyceride levels.

 Chronic Pancreatitis